Winterreisender/EzNtp/readme.md

 ## 许可

-GNU AFFERO GENERAL PUBLIC LICENSE Version 3 (AGPL-3.0-only)
+GNU Affero General Public License Version 3 (AGPL-3.0-only)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, only version 3 of the License.